-Évasion owns a national license for a French-language digital specialty channel devoted to travel, tourism and adventure that was launched January 31, 2000.
+Évasion owns a national license for a French-language digital specialty channel devoted to travel, tourism and adventure.
+This channel was launched on January 31, 2000.
 The Corporation holds a 8.3% interest in Évasion.
 Its Website is accessible at www.evasion.tv.